Due to COVID-19, HCA’s lobby is closed. Learn more about HCA's customer service options during the pandemic.

 Request a Zoom license to connect with patients (during the COVID-19 pandemic)

-In response to the COVID-19 pandemic, the Health Care Authority (HCA) has purchased a limited number of licenses for Zoom, a video conferencing technology that helps health care providers continue seeing patients without a physical encounter.
+In response to the COVID-19 pandemic, the Health Care Authority (HCA) purchased a limited number of licenses for Zoom, a video conferencing technology that helps health care providers continue seeing patients without a physical encounter.
+Due to the popularity of the Zoom licenses issued by HCA, we have reached license capacity.
+Providers requesting a license will be added to a waiting list and issued a license when one becomes available.
+For those who have a license and continue to be active as described above, the license is good through March 15, 2022.

 Zoom is an easy-to-use software which allows providers to host a virtual “meeting room” (i.e., a dedicated, provider specific URL) in which patients can enter and exit for their appointments.
 Please read HCA's statement about security in telehealth technology.